hkzlab/386DX_QFP_PGA_Adapter/README.md

 ## Introduction

-386DX CPUs in ceramic PGA packages are getting rarer and more expensive day by day, while QFP variants can still be found relatively easily, but some motherboards don't have a space for a QFP CPU, and they're an hassle to swap anyway.
+386DX CPUs in ceramic PGA packages are getting rarer and more expensive by the day, while QFP variants can still be found relatively easily.
+But some motherboards don't have a space for a QFP CPU, and they're an hassle to swap anyway.

 This project provides a way to adapt the QFP variants of the 386DX cpus to a PGA format, by using commonly available hardware parts.
 I tested the procedure on an AM386DX @ 40Mhz, and the machine happily ran memory tests and benchmarks for hours.